 A comprehensive system of functional riding developed by Kasey Reeder, Certified Riding Instructor and LMT.
-It is a new approach to training the horse and rider that is rooted in theory and fully consistent with equine and human anatomy, physiology and biomechanics.
+It is a unique approach to training the horse and rider that is rooted in the classical principles of riding and fully consistent with equine and human anatomy, physiology and biomechanics.

 Integrating the best horsemanship ethics and teaching principles, it places specific emphasis on what riders need in order to become an effective and efficient partner, thereby, directly improving the horse every stride.